 If you do decide to follow the recipe to a T, then split them into freezer bags and freeze for later consumption.
 Because there are five of us chocolate lovers here, we have never had to do that; however, I know that’s what my Mother in Law does all the time 😉

-Hope you guys like it!
-Let me know if you make it and how it goes for you in the comments.
+Are you making these?
+I really hope so!
+I know you will love it!
+Please, let me know if you make it and how it goes for you in the comments section below 😉